Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Criteria

+\begin{definition} For $k\in \mathbb{N}$, a voting method $F$ satisfies \textit{asymptotic resolvability for $k$ candidates} if the proportion of profiles $\mathbf{P}\in\mathrm{dom}(F)$ with $\vert X(\mathbf{P})\vert =k$ and $\vert V(\mathbf{P})\vert =n$ for which $\vert F(\mathbf{P})\vert >1$ approaches 0 as $n$ approaches infinity. \end{definition} For comparison, recall the quasi-resoluteness condition from Section \ref{Comparison}, according to which $F$ picks a unique winner in any uniquely-weighted profile.
+Since the proportion of profiles that are uniquely weighted goes to $1$ as the number of voters goes to infinity, quasi-resoluteness implies asymptotic resolvability.
+However, the converse implication does not hold.
+For example, the Borda method (for a definition, see \citealt[\S~2.1]{Pacuit2019}) is asymptotically resolvable but not quasi-resolute (e.g., consider a three-candidate election in which $Margin_\mathbf{P}(a,b)=2$, $Margin_\mathbf{P}(b,c)=4$, and $Margin_\mathbf{P}(c,a)=6$, in which case Borda picks $b$ and $c$).

-In Section \ref{ComparisonBPRP}, we discussed the tradeoff between a voting method being more resolute and satisfying desirable variable-candidate properties, such as stability for winners.
+In Section \ref{NewCriteria}, we discussed the tradeoff between a voting method being quasi-resolute and satisfying stability for winners.
 The next result illustrates this tradeoff in the case of resolvability.
-We impose an assumption that is satisfied by all voting methods based on majority margins that we know of---say that a voting method $F$ satisfies the \textit{triangle property} if for any uniquely weighted profile $\mathbf{P}$ (recall Section \ref{NarrowingSection}) whose margin graph is of the form shown below, where $i$ is the smallest margin and $k$ is the largest margin (i.e., $i<j<k$), we have $x\in F(\mathbf{P})$:
+We impose an assumption that is satisfied by all voting methods based on majority margins that we know of---not only Condorcet methods but also, e.g., Borda (see \citealt[p.~28]{Zwicker2016} for a formulation of Borda as a margin-based method).
+Say that a voting method $F$ satisfies the \textit{triangle property} if for any uniquely-weighted linear profile $\mathbf{P}$ with a majority cycle, if $x$ has the largest margin of victory and smallest margin of loss, then $x\in F(\mathbf{P})$ (a property also used in Example \ref{TwoCondorcetian}).

 The proof of Theorem \ref{ResolveStability} makes essential use of a theorem of Harrison-Trainor \citeyearpar{HT2020} that answers one of our conjectures.